1. Is it really true that courtesy is contagious?

 4. A six year-old reverses letters and numbers.
 What does that suggest?
 A) Dyslexia B) Dyspepsia C) Neither

-Sure, most people think mirror writing is a sure sign of dyslexia, but that’s normal for children and in adults it’s not confirmation of dyslexia either.
+Sure, most people think mirror writing is a sure sign of dyslexia, but that’s normal for children and in adults.

 Dyslexia means ‘difficulty with words’ – in practice, it means difficulty with processing written words.
 People with dyslexia often have difficulty recognising words in print or ‘sounding out’ words.